 Specialised BPD Therapy

-My approach to working with BPD is to blend scientific and evidence-based methods such as Schema Therapy, Dialectical Behavioral Therapy, Mentalisation-based Therapy, EMDR with other more intuitive models such as Sandtray Therapy and Art Therapy.
+My approach to working with BPD is to blend evidence-based methods designed for attachment trauma such as Schema Therapy, Dialectical Behavioral Therapy, Mentalisation-based Therapy, EMDR with other more intuitive models such as Sandtray Therapy and Art Therapy.
 On top of 'fire-fighting' with the imminent issues, we aim to make changes to the deep-seated life patterns that cause similar issues to come up again and again in your life.
-The process can create lasting changes because it looks beyond the surface and addresses the core emotional roots.
+This process can create lasting changes because it looks beyond the surface and addresses the core emotional roots.

 I bring together scientific research and clinical knowledge that were particularly effective in tackling the following issues: difficulties in regulating emotions, interpersonal relationships (e.g. standing up for yourself or asking for what you want), managing anger outbursts, impulsive behaviours and compulsive urges, or having suicidal thoughts and urges to self-harm.

 Due to one reason or another, we may not be able to work together.
 Although there remains many misunderstandings and ignorance around BPD traits, there are also good resources and therapists who can help.
 Here are some further thoughts on what to look for when seeking to work with someone regarding BPD- related difficulties.

 Given the variety of therapeutic approaches, knowing what to look for in a therapist can be difficult.
 Existing research and literature into the essential therapeutic elements in successful treatment with BPD may be able to provide some guidance.

 Responsive to your individual needs